 And these feelings are only so much stronger — the pain now so much worse — thanks to LeBron’s own embrace of his messianic image in Cleveland.
 King James.
 The Chosen One.
 We Are All Witnesses.
 He’ll take us to the Promised Land.
 He’ll light Cleveland up like Vegas.
 It’s a deal that LeBron wasn’t shy about accepting.
 It’s more than an implied contract that’s been breached here.

-If it’s not a betrayal, it’s certainly at least that, a breach.
-To say that “LeBron had every right to leave” isn’t to say much, because anyone who makes an agreement (implied or not) “has every right” to go back on the agreement and pay the damages to make it up.
+If it’s not a betrayal, it’s certainly at least a breach.
+To say that “LeBron had every right to leave” isn’t to say much, because anyone who makes an agreement “has every right” to go back on the agreement and pay the damages to make it up.
 However much he might have underestimated it, LeBron knew he’d take on some damage from this breach.

 Which gets to the saddest part about all of this.
-Which isn’t that LeBron made such an apparently shortsighted decision, but that all appearances are that he made that decision out of fear.
-Not just the decision itself, but the incredibly ugly way it all went down leaves us with no other conclusion but that.
+Which isn’t that LeBron made such an apparently shortsighted decision, but that he might have made that decision out of fear.
+Not just the decision itself, but the incredibly ugly way it all went down makes that conclusion hard to escape.
 Throughout the entire process, including his last three seasons in Cleveland, LeBron looked like nothing if not a man without guidance.
 “A sad, lost robot” until the end.

 Now consider that the one man who might have been in the best position to do that failed; that Dan Gilbert’s now-infamous (disastrous?) reaction to LeBron’s decision reveals more than anything Gilbert’s own failure to deliver the leadership that LeBron seems to have so desperately needed.
 ESPN’s Chris Broussard has laid out the case:

 [Gilbert said he plans] to communicate “events of the recent past” to the public over “the next several days and weeks.